 Things to Do in White Marsh

 White Marsh has several major shopping areas and a large indoor mall.
 There are both big box stores and smaller local businesses conveniently available right in town.
-Restaurants abound, with many national chains located here, serving everything from burgers to pizza to Mexican and Chinese foods.
+Restaurants abound with many national chains, serving everything from burgers to pizza to Mexican and Chinese foods.
 Decades ago, White Marsh was a farming community, and a number of vestiges of that time still exist.
-Richardson Farms, a year-round farm market, has been operated by the same family since opening in 1930.
+A year-round farm market, Richardson Farms has been operated by the same family since opening in 1930.

-There's an active library in one White Marsh neighborhood: It's a branch of the Baltimore County Public Library, and features community events such as crafting events and story time.
+There's an active library in one White Marsh neighborhood—Baltimore County Public Library, which features community events such as crafting events and story time.
 The Honeygo Run Regional Park has extensive indoor and outdoor recreational options, from lighted sports fields to hiking trails.
 Dog parks are also available in several green spaces, giving your four-legged friend an opportunity to enjoy the northern Maryland forests as well.